microsoft/customer-insights-azure-data-workshop/lab03.md

 ## Step 4: Enrich the customer data

-1. Click on the following link and choose “Save as…” and name the file **CustomerCharges.csv** (not CustomerCharges.txt) on your workstation.
+1. Paste the following link in the browser window and choose “Save as…” and name the file **CustomerCharges.csv** (not CustomerCharges.txt) on your workstation.
 We will now upload this file to Azure Data Lake Storage Gen2 (ADLS).